Financing a rooftop photovoltaic system with a solar loan: your guide for 2025

 Katrin Straub

-CEO at nextsure
+Managing Director at nextsure

 The topic in brief and concise terms

-A solar loan allows the financing of a 10 kWp PV system (cost: €17,000-€29,000) often without equity.
+A solar loan makes it possible to finance a 10 kWp PV system (cost: €17,000-29,000) often without any equity capital.

-A photovoltaic insurance is usually mandatory for financed systems and costs between 70 and 120 euros per year.
+A photovoltaic insurance policy is usually mandatory for financed systems and costs between 70 and 120 euros per year.

-Cover investment costs of up to 29,000 euros with the right loan
+Cover investment costs of up to €29,000 with the right loan

-A modern photovoltaic system with ten kilowatt-peak (kWp) capacity and electricity storage costs between 17,000 and 29,000 euros in 2025.
-A solar loan is designed to bridge this amount, often even as a one hundred percent financing option without equity.
-Banks like SWK Bank offer such loans with terms ranging from five to twenty years.
-The feed-in tariff often serves as security for the bank, enabling favourable conditions.
-A loan for a PV system with storage is therefore a common and secure path to energy self-sufficiency.
-However, the exact conditions depend on several factors that you should carefully examine.
+A modern photovoltaic system with ten kilowatt-peak (kWp) output and battery storage costs between €17,000 and €29,000 in 2025.
+A solar loan is designed to bridge this sum, often even as 100% financing without any equity.
+Banks such as SWK Bank offer such loans with terms of five to twenty years.
+The feed-in tariff often serves as security for the bank, enabling favourable terms.
+A loan for a PV system with storage is therefore a common and secure route to energy self-sufficiency.
+However, the exact terms depend on several factors that you should carefully assess.

-Secure returns by examining crucial credit terms
+Secure returns by reviewing key loan terms

 Purchase and installation of the photovoltaic system